ainaimi/vscode-setup-mac/README.md

 password.
 You will, of course, need a [GitHub account](https://github.com/) to do this.

 Once these steps are complete, we can collaborate on writing R code together.

+[^1]: Windows version of this repo is coming soon...
+[^2]: This repo was inspired by https://is.gd/6mtdvD